 British Airways First Class Amenity Kit

 The BA First Class Amenity kit is not one of the best airline amenity kits in the world; it is adequate.
 There is different content for men and women.
-The stylish, grey coloured bag features a BA leather logo on the front and the word “First” imprinted on the leather zipper pull.
-The men’s bag contains shave gel, revitalizer moisturizer, lip balm, deodorant stick, and eye gel from London based, grooming emporium for men, The Refinery, in addition to essentials such as such as a pen, eyeshades, socks, earplugs, hairbrush and razor.
+The stylish, grey-colored bag features a BA leather logo on the front and the word “First” imprinted on the leather zipper pull.
+The men’s bag contains shave gel, revitalizer moisturizer, lip balm, deodorant stick, and eye gel from London-based grooming emporium for men, The Refinery, in addition to essentials such as a pen, eyeshades, socks, earplugs, hairbrush, and razor.

 British Airways First Class Sleepwear

-BA’s First Class passengers also receive pyjamas with slippers which I have taken a picture of (see scroller above).
-The lightweight, dark green pyjamas, and feature the BA First Class logo on the chest.
-Again these are good and nice to have but they are not great.
+BA’s First Class passengers also receive pajamas with slippers which I have taken a picture of (see scroller above).
+The lightweight, dark green pajamas and feature the BA First Class logo on the chest.
+Again these are good and nice to have, but they are not great.

 What Else Is Missing?